Hanumanth26/TSA_EXP7/README.md

-# Ex.No: 07                                       AUTO REGRESSIVE MODEL
+[# Ex.No: 07                                       AUTO REGRESSIVE MODEL
 ### Date:
 ```
-Developed by: M.vivek reddy
+Developed by: hanumanth rao
-Reg No: 212221240030
+Reg No: 212221240016
 ```
 ### AIM:
 To Implementat an Auto Regressive Model using Python